 Listen closely because what I’m going to share with you is going to change your life …

 Hi there my name is Bozhidar, and by the end of this article, you will learn what thing Ivan told me that literally saved my ass.

-In addition to that, I will share with you my complete process of what and how to do in order to keep your progression overload constant in calisthenics.
+In addition to that, I will share with you my complete process of what and how to do in order to keep your progression overload constant when combined with calisthenics.

-Don’t worry everything I will talk about is going to be separated into 5 easy steps to follow.
+Don’t worry, everything I will show you below is going to be separated in 5 easy steps to follow.